Quiet storm: Origins

-Melvin Lindsey, a student at Howard University, with his classmate Jack Shuler, began as disc jockeys for WHUR in June 1976, performing as stand-ins for an absentee employee.
+Melvin Lindsey, a student at Howard University, with his classmate Jack Shuler, began as disc jockeys for WHUR-FM in June 1976, performing as stand-ins for an absentee employee.
 Lindsey's on-air voice was silky smooth, and the music selections were initially old, slow romantic songs from black artists of the 1950s, 1960s, and 1970s, a form of easy listening which Lindsey called "beautiful black music" for African Americans.
 The response from listeners was positive, and WHUR station manager Cathy Hughes soon gave Lindsey and Shuler their own show.
 The name of the show came from the Smokey Robinson song "Quiet Storm", from his 1975 album A Quiet Storm.

 The song developed into Lindsey's theme music which introduced his time slot every night.
 "The Quiet Storm" was four hours of melodically soulful music that provided an intimate, laid-back mood for late-night listening, and that was the key to its tremendous appeal among adult audiences.
 The format was an immediate success, becoming so popular that within a few years, virtually every station in the U.S. with a core black, urban listenership adopted a similar format for its graveyard slot.

-Philadelphia’s WDAS-FM had begun a similar format in 1972, where Tony Brown hosted "The Extrasensory Connection."
+Philadelphia's WDAS-FM had begun a similar format in 1972, where Tony Brown hosted "The Extrasensory Connection."
 That program was renamed to "The Quiet Storm" in 1976, and is still on the air.

 In the San Francisco Bay Area, KBLX-FM expanded the night-time concept into a 24-hour quiet storm format in 1979.
 In the New York tri-state late night market, Vaughn Harper deejayed the quiet storm graveyard program for WBLS-FM which he developed with co-host Champaine in mid-1983.
 In 1993, Harper took ill and Champaine continued the program as Quiet Storm II.

 Lawrence Tanter of KUTE in Greater Los Angeles replicated the KBLX format and changed his station to an all-day quiet storm format from January 1984 until September 1987, playing "a hybrid that incorporates pop, jazz, fusion, international, and urban music".
 Addressing the misconception that quiet storm was only for blacks, Tanter said his listenership was 40% black, 40% white, and 20% other races.
 WLNR-FM in Chicago also changed in August 1985 to a 24-hour quiet storm program called "The Soft Touch", featuring more instrumental music and even straight-ahead jazz, a mix which sales manager Gregory Brown described as "not so laid-back" as other quiet storm shows.
 A notable feature of WLNR was that the four regular deejays were women.